How to Set Corporate Hotel Rates by City

 In this scenario, an employee traveling to Atlanta is going to be comfortable, happy, and productive because he or she is staying in a hotel that caters to business travelers.
 The employee traveling to San Francisco is going to be uncomfortable, stressed, and less productive because he or she is staying in an unfamiliar hotel, without business traveler amenities, in a location far away from their meetings.

 How dynamic pricing can save you money.
 Let’s look at this same example again.
-The two hotels in Atlanta are great options, and are under $300.
+The two options in Atlanta are great options, with hotel rates under $300.
 But there are similar hotels with great business travel amenities for even less than the $247 price tag of the InterContinental.
 The Marriott is $194/night.
 The Grand Hyatt is $169.
 These prices are very reasonable and well under your $300/night cap.
 If your employee booked the Grand Hyatt for $169/night, they are saving you $131/night before taxes.
 That’s huge!
 And now letting your employee book a hotel slightly over $300 a night in San Francisco doesn’t seem so bad.

-Setting dynamic pricing means that you’re acknowledging to your employees that you’re willing to spend more to ensure that they are comfortable when on the road.
-At the same time, you’ll be saving the company money by automatically setting lower nightly rate caps in cities that are more affordable.
+Setting dynamic hotel pricing means that you’re acknowledging to your employees that you’re willing to spend more to ensure that they are comfortable when on the road.
+At the same time, you’ll be saving the company money by automatically setting lower hotel rate caps in cities that are more affordable.

 Using Lola’s dynamic pricing.
 With Lola, you can set a dynamic pricing policy in seconds.
 All you need to do is set a price cap in a city you are familiar with.
 For this example, let’s base it off of pricing in Atlanta.
 When I set the price cap in Atlanta to $200, I immediately see what price my employees should spend per night to get the save level of comfort in other cities.
 In Boston it’s $425, in New York it’s $517, and in San Francisco, it’s $321.